rahulchirra/Csd_Subjects/README.md

 *   **Title**:  I've used the name of your repository `Csd_Subjects`.
 *   **Short Description:** A brief explanation of what the repository contains ("tutorials and study materials for various Computer Science subjects").
 *   **Overview:** A more detailed description of the purpose and content of the repository, mentioning that the user is sharing the study material made during their preparation.
 *   **Contents**: Lists the different folders representing the subjects and semesters.
-I've included the fact that folders V and VI were deleted.
 *   **How to Use:** Briefly explains how to use the materials (each folder represents a semester and contains markdown files with study materials).
 * **Author**: Author name and github link.